Lisbon - Cafes

 Antiga Confeitaria De Belém

-This is the home to Lisbon’s most famous cake, a custard bun called Pastel de Belém here, pastel de nata in other places, and the perfect accompaniment to a bica - the Portuguese espresso.
-The recipe is said to have come from the munks in the adjacent Jerónimo monastery, and its secret is preserved by three bakers who bake them every morning behind locked and barred doors.
+This is the home to Lisbon’s most famous cake; a custard bun called Pastel de Belém here, pastel de nata, in other places, and the perfect accompaniment to a bica - the Portuguese espresso.
+The recipe is said to have come from the monks in the adjacent Jerónimo monastery, and its secret is preserved by three bakers who bake them every morning behind locked and barred doors.
 About 10,000 a day get eaten!

 Cafe No Chiado

-This café is located between Teatro de S. Carlos (Opera House) and Teatro de S. Luis (city Theatre).
+This café is located between Teatro de S. Carlos (Opera House) and Teatro de S. Luis (City Theatre).
 Here you can have lunch, tea or dinner.
-The atmosphere is described as cozy and you can enjoy your food or drink in the outdoor restaurant, if the weather permits.
+The atmosphere is described as cosy and you can enjoy your food or drink in the outdoor restaurant, if the weather permits.